 Pronunication: hel-ik-toe-TRY-kon sem-per-VEER-enz

 Also known as Avena candida, this grass grows to about 3 to 6 feet in height and 1 to 3 feet in width.
-Can be identified by its fountainlike silver-blue blades with a light beige dome that appears in the summer.
-Blue oat grass likes full sun and weekly water; can be drought tolerant after it's established.
-Great for rock gardens, with succulents, native landscaping, borders and mass plantings.Continue to 11 of 13 below.
+It can be identified by its fountainlike silver-blue blades with a light beige dome that appears in the summer.
+Blue oat grass likes full sun and weekly water; it can be drought tolerant after it's established.
+It's great for rock gardens, with succulents, native landscaping, borders, and mass plantings.Continue to 11 of 13 below.

 11 of 13

 Also known as sweetgrass, gulf muhlygrass, mist grass and hairawn muhly.
 Named after botanist/chemist/mineralogist Henry Muhlenberg this ornamental grass is admired for its fall- and winter-blooming pink flowers or featherlike plumes.
 In landscape design, Muhly grass looks best in large or mass clumps in perennial borders or native gardens, where its wispy pink blooms create more impact.Continue to 12 of 13 below.

 Pronunciation: sye-PEER-uss puh-PYE-rus

 Some experts call these African natives grasses; others refer to them as grass-like plants.
 They fit nicely into the ornamental grass category.
 These exotic beauties can grow up to 72 inches or more, like moist soil, and thrive in a water garden.
 In regions that don't experience freezing temperatures, it is a perennial.Continue to 13 of 13 below.

 Black mondo grass only grows to about 8 inches high but is a spreader, making it an ideal groundcover.
 Not actually black, it is more of a dark green/purple, and looks striking when paired with light lavender, chartreuse, or lime-colored plants.
 It likes partial to full sun and moist, well-drained soil.